rhysv96/muval-vue3-spa-test/README.md

     exposure of secure data?
 3. **Code readability**
     * Is the code clean and easy to understand?
-    * Has linting/formatting been applied?
+    * Has linting/formatting been run?
 4. **Aesthetic**
     * Is the layout reasonably clean?
+    * Are Tailwind utility classes applied to style your interfaces?
     * Is the application intuitive to use without requiring in-depth instructions?